City guide

 How Athens works

-• Athens is better as a city than its gateway reputation suggests.
+• Athens is far better as a city than its gateway reputation suggests.

 • The city rewards a cleaner cluster-based route.